 This website is constantly under construction and will be changing constantly (or at least I'd like it to...).
 Please return often for updates and news.
 Please contact Dr. Gemeinhart (email@example.com) to report any broken or misdirected links.

-of Pharmaceutics and Bioengineering, UIC Research Integrity Officer (2014-), Depts. of Biopharmaceutical Sciences, Bioengineering, and Ophthalmology and Visual Sciences
+Diector of Graduate Studies (2017-), & UIC Research Integrity Officer (2014-), Depts. of Biopharmaceutical Sciences, Bioengineering, and Ophthalmology and Visual Sciences

 College of Pharmacy

 The University of Illinois

 (312) 996-2253 Office

 (312) 996-9765 Laboratory